100615056/CS50-2021-Problem-Sets/README.md

 - Assumptions:
    - dictionary passed is alphabetically sorted from top to bottom with one word per line, each of which ends with \n
    - dictionary contains at least one word, and no word will be longer than LENGTH characters
-   - no duplicate words, each word will contain only lowercase alphabetical characters and possibly apostrophes, and that no word will start with an apostrophe
+   - no duplicate words, each word will contain only lowercase alphabetical characters and possibly apostrophes, and no words will start with an apostrophe
    - check will only be passed words that contain (uppercase or lowercase) alphabetical characters and possibly apostrophes

 ## Problem Sets using Python